thateflondon/thateflondon/README.md

 ## I'm a Full Stack Developer from France

-- 👀 I’m interested in web development and digital technologies
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning the following langages and tools: Python, NativeScript, ReactNative, TypeScript and Flutter (YES, I know it's quite too much... but I like learning!)
+- 🌱 I’m currently learning the following : Python, Flutter.
+- 🤔 What next ?
+Symfony, TypeScript and more...
 - 💞️ I’m currently open to work on any exciting project
 - 📫 You can reach me [here](https://www.jfpl.fr)